Strict monotonicity of the first $q$-eigenvalue of the fractional $p$-Laplace operator over annuli: Introduction

 where $B_r(z)$ is the open ball with radius $r\geq 0$ centered at $z\in \mathbb{R}^d$, and $\overline{B}_r(z)$ is the closure of the open ball $B_r(z)$ in $\mathbb{R}^d$.
-Our objective is to study for an optimal domain for $\lambda ^s_{p,q}(\cdot )$ over $\mathcal{A}_{r,R}$, and also to analyze the behaviour of $\lambda ^s_{p,q}(\Omega _t)$ for $0\leq t <R-r$.
-In the local case $s=1$, Hersch~\cite{Hersch} considered the first eigenvalue $\lambda ^1_{2,2}(\cdot )$ of the Laplace operator over $\mathcal{A}_{r,R}$ with $d=2$, and proved that \emph{`$\lambda ^1_{2,2}(\Omega _t)$ attains its maximum only at $t=0$.'} Later, many authors proved this phenomenon for $d\geq 2$ by establishing \emph{`the strict monotonicity of $\lambda ^1_{p,p}(\Omega _t)$ of the $p$-Laplace operator.'} For example, by Harrell-Kr\"oger-Kurata~\cite{HarrelKroger}, and independently by Kesavan~\cite{Kesavan} when $p=2$; by Anoop-Bobkov-Sasi~\cite{Anoop18} when $p\neq 2$.
-Further, Bobkov-Kolonitskii~\cite{BobKol20} proved the strict monotonicity of $\lambda ^1_{p,q}(\cdot )$ using the domain perturbations and polarization method.
-In the non-local case $s\in (0,1)$, Djitte-Fall-Weth~\cite{Djitte-Fall-Weth2021} proved the strict monotonicity of $\lambda ^s_{p,q}(\Omega _t)$ when $p=2$ and $q=1,2$.
+Our objective is to study an optimal domain for $\lambda ^s_{p,q}(\cdot )$ over $\mathcal{A}_{r,R}$, and also analyze the behavior of $\lambda ^s_{p,q}(\Omega _t)$ for $0\leq t <R-r$.
+In the local case $s=1$, Hersch~\cite{Hersch} considered the first eigenvalue $\lambda ^1_{2,2}(\cdot )$ of the Laplace operator over $\mathcal{A}_{r,R}$ with $d=2$, and proved that \emph{`$\lambda ^1_{2,2}(\Omega _t)$ attains its maximum only at $t=0$.'} Later, many authors proved this phenomenon for $d\geq 2$ by establishing \emph{`the strict monotonicity of $\lambda ^1_{p,p}(\Omega _t)$ of the $p$-Laplace operator.'} For example, Harrell-Kr\"oger-Kurata~\cite{HarrelKroger}, and independently Kesavan~\cite{Kesavan} for $p=q=2$; and Anoop-Bobkov-Sasi~\cite{Anoop18} for $1<p=q<\infty $.
+Further, Bobkov-Kolonitskii~\cite{BobKol20} proved the strict monotonicity of $\lambda ^1_{p,q}(\cdot )$ using the domain perturbations and polarization method for $p\in (1, \infty )$ and $q\in [1,p^*)$, where $p^*$ is the critical Sobolev exponent.
+In the nonlocal case $s\in (0,1)$, Djitte-Fall-Weth~\cite{Djitte-Fall-Weth2021} proved the strict monotonicity of $\lambda ^s_{p,q}(\Omega _t)$ when $p=2$ and $q=1,2$.
 Indeed, the strict monotonicity implies that $\lambda ^s_{p,q}(\Omega _t)$ attains its maximum only at $t=0$.
 One of the main ingredients they have used is the Hadamard perturbation formula for the derivative of $\lambda _{p,q}^s(\cdot)$.
 The reflection methods and the strong comparison principle give a strict sign for this derivative.
-For $p=2$, the authors of~\cite{HarrelKroger, Kesavan, Djitte-Fall-Weth2021} determined a strict sign for the derivative of $\lambda ^1_{p,q}(\cdot)$ by using the strong comparison principle.
-In the case of $s=1$, the strong comparison principle is unavailable for any $p\neq 2$.
+For $p=2$, the authors of~\cite{HarrelKroger} (when $s\in (0,1)$) and the authors of~\cite{Kesavan, Djitte-Fall-Weth2021} (when $s=1)$, determined a strict sign for the derivative of $\lambda ^1_{p,q}(\cdot)$ using the strong comparison principle.
+In the local case $s=1$, the strong comparison principle is unavailable for any $p\in (1, \infty )$ except $p=2$.
 However, the authors of~\cite{BobKol20, Anoop18} carefully utilized the geometry of annular domains and the qualitative properties of the first eigenfunctions to bypass the strong comparison principle.
-In general, establishing the Hadamard perturbation formula is challenging and highly depends on the differential operator's structure.
-In~\cite{HarrelKroger, Djitte-Fall-Weth2021, BobKol20}, the authors have established this formula for the derivative of $\lambda _{p,q}^s(\cdot)$.
+Establishing the Hadamard perturbation formula is challenging and highly depends on the structure of the differential operator involved.
+However, this formula for the derivative of $\lambda _{p,q}^s(\cdot)$ is established in~\cite[Proposition~1.1]{HarrelKroger} and in~\cite[Section 2{\&}3]{Kesavan} for $p=q=2$ and $s=1$; in~\cite[Theorem 1.3]{BobKol20} for $p\in (1, \infty )$, $q\in [1,p^*_s)$ and $s=1$; and in~\cite[Corollary 1.2]{Djitte-Fall-Weth2021} for $p=2$, $q=1,2$ and $s\in (0,1)$.
+To our knowledge, the Hadamard perturbation formula is not available for any $p, q$, and $s$ in their natural ranges.